-Animals: Look for ring-tailed lemurs, chameleons, fossas, and aye-ayes.
+Animals: Search for ring-tailed lemurs, chameleons,

 Most of the plants and animals found in Madagascar are not found anywhere else in the world!
-Look for the long-lived baobab trees!
-Sometimes, they're called "upsidedown trees" because their branches look like roots sticking up in the air!
+Visit the long-lived baobab trees!
+Sometimes, they're called "upside-down trees" because their branches appear to be roots sticking up in the air!

 Not every word is one of a kind.
 Words that mean the same thing-or almost the same thing-as another word are called synonyms.
+In each group of four words below, there are three synonyms.
+Find the word that does not belong!
+Did you notice that the word that did not belong in each group was the group's opposite?
+A word with an opposite meaning is called an antonym.